JirroReo/JirroReo/README.md

 - 🌱 I’m currently freelancing

-- 📃 Maybe we can get in touch!
+- 📃 Maybe we can get in touch?

 - 📫 Reach me at **jirroreo@duck.com**